martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 ~~~
 {: #ex-http2-client-requested title="Reactive Certificate Authentication"}

-A server MAY push resources from an origin for which it is authoritative
+A server SHOULD provide certificates for an origin before pushing
+resources from it.
+If a client receives a `PUSH_PROMISE` referencing an
-but for which the client has not yet received the certificate.
-In this
+origin for which it has not yet received the server's certificate, the
-case, the client MUST verify the server's possession of an appropriate
+client MUST verify the server's possession of an appropriate certificate
-certificate by sending a `CERTIFICATE_REQUIRED` frame on the pushed
+by sending a `CERTIFICATE_NEEDED` frame on the pushed stream to inform
-stream to inform the server that progress is blocked until the request
+the server that progress is blocked until the request is satisfied.
+The
-is satisfied.
-The client MUST NOT use the pushed resource until an
+client MUST NOT use the pushed resource until an appropriate certificate
-appropriate certificate has been received and validated.
+has been received and validated.

 # Certificates Frames for HTTP/2 {#certs-http2}

-The `CERTIFICATE_REQUEST` and `CERTIFICATE_REQUIRED` frames are
+The `CERTIFICATE_REQUEST` and `CERTIFICATE_NEEDED` frames are
 correlated by their `Request-ID` field.
 Subsequent
-`CERTIFICATE_REQUIRED` frames with the same `Request-ID` value MAY be
+`CERTIFICATE_NEEDED` frames with the same `Request-ID` value MAY be
 sent on other streams where the sender is expecting a certificate with
 the same parameters.

 The `CERTIFICATE`, `CERTIFICATE_PROOF`, and `USE_CERTIFICATE` frames are
 correlated by their `Cert-ID` field.
 Subsequent `USE_CERTIFICATE` frames
 with the same `Cert-ID` MAY be sent in response to other
-`CERTIFICATE_REQUIRED` frames and refer to the same certificate.
+`CERTIFICATE_NEEDED` frames and refer to the same certificate.

 `Request-ID` and `Cert-ID` are sender-local, and the use of the same
 value by the other peer does not imply any correlation between their frames.

-## The CERTIFICATE_REQUIRED frame {#http-cert-required}
+## The CERTIFICATE_NEEDED frame {#http-cert-needed}

-The `CERTIFICATE_REQUIRED` frame (0xFRAME-TBD2) is sent to indicate that
+The `CERTIFICATE_NEEDED` frame (0xFRAME-TBD2) is sent to indicate that
 the HTTP request on the current stream is blocked pending certificate
 authentication.
 The frame includes a request identifier which can be
 used to correlate the stream with a previous `CERTIFICATE_REQUEST` frame
 sent on stream zero.
 The `CERTIFICATE_REQUEST` describes the certificate
 the sender requires to make progress on the stream in question.

-The `CERTIFICATE_REQUIRED` frame contains 1 octet, which is the
+The `CERTIFICATE_NEEDED` frame contains 1 octet, which is the
 authentication request identifier, `Request-ID`.
 A peer that receives a
-`CERTIFICATE_REQUIRED` of any other length MUST treat this as a stream
+`CERTIFICATE_NEEDED` of any other length MUST treat this as a stream
 error of type `PROTOCOL_ERROR`.
 Frames with identical request
 identifiers refer to the same `CERTIFICATE_REQUEST`.

-A server MAY send multiple `CERTIFICATE_REQUIRED` frames on the same
+A server MAY send multiple `CERTIFICATE_NEEDED` frames on the same
 stream.
 If a server requires that a client provide multiple certificates
 before authorizing a single request, each required certificate MUST be
-indicated with a separate `CERTIFICATE_REQUIRED` frame, each of which
+indicated with a separate `CERTIFICATE_NEEDED` frame, each of which
 MUST have a different request identifier (referencing different
 `CERTIFICATE_REQUEST` frames describing each required certificate).
 To
 reduce the risk of client confusion, servers SHOULD NOT have multiple
-outstanding `CERTIFICATE_REQUIRED` frames on the same stream at any
+outstanding `CERTIFICATE_NEEDED` frames on the same stream at any
 given time.

-Clients MUST NOT send multiple `CERTIFICATE_REQUIRED` frames
+Clients MUST NOT send multiple `CERTIFICATE_NEEDED` frames
 on the same stream.

-The `CERTIFICATE_REQUIRED` frame SHOULD NOT be sent to a peer which has
+The `CERTIFICATE_NEEDED` frame MUST NOT be sent to a peer which has
 not advertised support for HTTP-layer certificate authentication.

-The `CERTIFICATE_REQUIRED` frame MUST NOT be sent on stream zero, and
+The `CERTIFICATE_NEEDED` frame MUST NOT be sent on stream zero, and MUST
-MUST NOT be sent on a stream in the "half-open (remote)" state.
-A client
+NOT be sent on a stream in the "half-closed (local)" state [RFC7540].
+A
-that receives a `CERTIFICATE_REQUIRED` frame on a stream which is not in
+client that receives a `CERTIFICATE_NEEDED` frame on a stream which is
-a valid state SHOULD treat this as a stream error of type
+not in a valid state SHOULD treat this as a stream error of type
 `PROTOCOL_ERROR`.

 ## The USE_CERTIFICATE Frame {#http-use-certificate}

 The `USE_CERTIFICATE` frame (0xFRAME-TBD5) is sent in response to a
-`CERTIFICATE_REQUIRED` frame to indicate which certificate is being used
+`CERTIFICATE_NEEDED` frame to indicate which certificate is being used
 to satisfy the requirement.

 A `USE_CERTIFICATE` frame with no payload refers to the certificate